wschreyer/PENTrack/README.md

 ### Snapshotlog

 Switching on snapshotlog in the PARTICLES section or the particle-specific sections will output the particle parameters at additional snapshot times in the snapshotlog.
-It contains the same data fields as the endlog.
+The data to be output can be defined with the snapshotlogvars option in the config file.
+By default, it contains the same data fields as the endlog.

 ### Tracklog

-The tracklog contains the complete trajectory of the particle, with following parameters:
+The tracklog contains the complete trajectory of the particle.
+The data to be output can be defined with the tracklogvars option in the config file.
+By default, you get the following variables.
+Any combination of these variables can be defined in the FORMULAS section and added to the tracklog if needed.

 - jobnumber: job number of the PENTrack run (passed per command line parameter)
 - particle: number of particle being simulated